 Before 2018, if you were an employee, you could deduct your unreimbursed job expenses to the extent these expenses, along with certain other miscellaneous expenses, were more than 2% of your adjusted gross income (AGI).
-One of the biggest changes to tax laws in recent years was eliminating the deduction for unreimbursed employee business expenses under the Tax Cuts and Jobs Act.
+One of the biggest changes to tax laws in recent years was eliminating this deduction for 2018 through 2025 under the Tax Cuts and Jobs Act.
+Then, legislation passed in 2025 permanently eliminated the deduction for most unreimbursed employee business expenses.

 If you work as an employee, you might have various job-related expenses you end up paying out of your own pocket, such as: